Braces for kids

 Occasionally, when a patient is being treated with a two-phase treatment program, the permanent teeth erupt more rapidly than anticipated.
 If this situation should occur, the parents will be advised at a second consultation, and the patient will continue directly into the second phase of treatment without removing the orthodontic appliance.

 Effective treatment program

-Although the two phase treatment program does appear to be more involved, in reality, it is a much more effective way to treat the problems that are present at an early age.
-By expanding the jaws you eliminate airway problems, eliminate the need for extractions of permanent teeth, potential jaw surgery and actually shorten the time in full braces.
+Although the two-phase treatment program does appear to be more involved, in reality, it is a much more effective way to treat the problems that are present at an early age.
+By expanding the jaws you eliminate airway problems, eliminate the need for extractions of permanent teeth and potential jaw surgery and actually shorten the time in full braces.

 To summarize, we will use a two-phase treatment program, when it is required, because of what we are able to accomplish in altering the jaw structure and oral environment.
 A second phase is generally needed in 75% of the patients to finalize all the tooth positions and the bite.

 Part of your child's orthodontic treatment journey may include the use of expanders.
 These appliances are used to widen your child's jaw to provide sufficient room for his or her teeth to straighten.
 An expander is a removable appliance which you will need to manage for your child in between appointments.
 It comes with a small key which you need to insert into the hole of the expander to twist.
 We'll show you how at your child's fitting appointment.